 Last year no one had their baked brie and they were very sad!
 And we were very sad too because our whole household had terrible, very bad, no good colds and couldn’t even contemplate driving for hours to visit.
 (They also didn’t have any of the best apple pie.
 It was a sad Thanksgiving.
 We at least did have pie, since I make the pies and I can make apple pie in my sleep.)

-This year I will be there and the brie will be served.
+This year I will be there and the best appetizer EVER will be served again.

 To make baked brie in puff pastry, top a wheel of brie with jam and wrap it in puff pastry.
-Bake the brie in a hot oven until the pastry is deep brown and serve with bread and fruit.
+Bake in a hot oven until the outside is deep brown and serve with bread and fruit.

-- Cut the top off the brie and top it with jam.
+- Cut the top off the cheese and top it with jam.

-- Roll out the puff pastry, place the brie in the middle, and wrap it up.
+- Roll out the pastry, place the cheese in the middle, and wrap it up.

 - Brush egg wash.